sumgup/MySecondLife/_posts/2020-03-09-PreparingForFirstDesignEngagement.md

 1. A beginner will take more time/ Iterations - Can or can not be true.
 2. Quality of deliverables - A beginner might not produce a high-quality deliverable.

 There is a third point I wanted to write but I didn't write which is "Complete failure".
 I think this can not happen.
 The reason is the iterative nature of design thinking.
 If you fail you try another idea, you keep iterating unless you find success.
-The success of the design process is defined by many things which need to be measured.
+The success of the design process is defined by many criteria which need to be measured.
 Since I will be working independently I need to define the metrics of success criteria and measure it during the test phase.
 This should be part of customer education.

 As you see it is very hard to be objective.
 If someone is looking at this situation from a neutral stance then both me and business are taking a risk.
 I am giving my time and business is giving its time too.
 The solution to the problem can be that both of us bear 50% risk and it depends on the size of the engagement.
 I feel this is more of negotiation.